Canada Research Chairs

 Endowed research chairs

 The Government of BC launched the Leading Edge Endowment Fund (LEEF) in 2002 to encourage social and economic development.
 The fund established 20 permanent Leadership Research Chairs, and nine Regional Innovation Chairs, designed to create opportunities through BC’s colleges, universities and institutes.
-TRU has an allocation of two Regional Innovation Chairs; each receiving a total endowment of $2.5 million, with government and the private sector contributing $1.25 million.
-BC Innovation Council has administered the LEEF funds since 2012.
+The BC Innovation Council has administered the LEEF funds since 2012.

 Dr. John Church